danieluhl/astro-blog/src/content/blog/01-03-walk-with-the-dog.md

 Incremental progress with [deliberate practice](04-21-nine-guidelines-for-deliberate-practice)

+- Weeding the garden and fixing things around the house
+- Code debt, refactoring abstractions
 - Exercise
 - Not drinking
 - Tool sharpening
 - Reading
 - Projects

-## Negative

-- Code debt, refactoring abstractions
-- Dog poo
+- Cleaning dog poo

+## Negative (unless your job/hobby)

 - Time on media
 - Time gaming
-- Weeding the garden and fixing things around the house

 Best to make persistent, validated, incremental steps with emperical results, both in the maintenance of future negatives, and the pursuit of cumulative